MBI (Mechanical Breakdown Insurance) - The Definitive Guide

 - Standard policies cover breakdowns caused by faults with a car's engine, fuel system, turbo unit, automatic/manual transmission, electrical, clutch, transfer box, overdrive, prop shaft, suspension, front wheel drive assembly, air conditioning systems, cooling systems and steering etc. The more comprehensive the policy, the more conditions that are covered.

 - However, Mechanical Breakdown Insurance is not without risks - many 'breakdowns' are ineligible for cover.
 Australian regulators believe consumers don't get value for money when taking on add-on insurances, including MBI.
+For this reason, it pays to be cautious.

 Car Warranties vs Mechanical Breakdown Insurance - Understanding the Difference